claudiowilson/LeagueJS/README.md

 ```

-You have following options to manipulate which Caching implementation is used or to change the settings for it:
+You can set your own Caching implementation if you like
 **NOTE: make sure the public interface of your caching implementation is the same as node-cache uses to prevent incompatibilities.**

 ```